Azure-Samples/cosmos-aks-samples/Bicep/README.md

 **3. Initialize Parameters**

-Create a param.json file by using the following JSON, using your own values for Resource Group Name, Cosmos DB Account Name, and Azure Container Registry instance Name.
+Create a param.json file by using the following JSON, replace the {Resource Group Name}, {Cosmos DB Account Name}, and {ACR Instance Name} placeholders with your own values for Resource Group Name, Cosmos DB Account Name, and Azure Container Registry instance Name.
 Refer to [Naming rules and restrictions for Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules).

 ```json
 {